The south of the Massif Central

 celebrated blue cheese made from ewe's milk.

-On the upland marches of three departments, the
+On the upland marches of the

 forests and open prairies, famed for its cattle.